nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 5. Some example commands you can try:
    * **`list`** : lists all contacts
    * **`add`**` Assignment 2 TASK_DEADLINE TASK_REMINDER PRIORITY NOTES...` :
-     adds a task named `Assignment 2` to the Task Manager, with high priority.
+     adds a task named `Assignment 2` to the Menion, with high priority.
    * **`delete`**` 3` : deletes the 3rd task / event shown in the current list
    * **`exit`** : exits the app
 6. Refer to the [Features](#features) section below for details of each command.<br>